How the Watley Review came to be. Sort of.

 With the official failure of the SARS (Severe Acute Respiratory Syndrome) vaccine project, due to the death of all participating test animals, the Nabisco program seems no closer to success today than it was three years ago.

 "We're chastened to learn that grinding up delicious Oreo cookies and injecting them into rats causes them to die rather than acquire an immunity to SARS," said Hughes in a press conference today.
-"But I like to think that we've learned something, and are moving forward in this struggle a little bit wiser than we were.
+"But I like to think that we've learned something, and are moving forward in this struggle a little bit wiser than we were."

-"The longest journey begins with a single step," Hughes added, passing around a platter of Nabisco Chicken In A Biskit crackers to reporters.
+"The longest journey begins with a single step," Hughes added, passing around a platter of Nabisco Chicken-In-A-Biskit crackers to reporters.
 "Eat up, flu season is getting underway."